FilipPaskalev/Team-Profile-Generator/README.md

 > "[Jest](https://jestjs.io/) is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
 It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.
 Jest is well-documented, requires little configuration and can be extended to match your requirements.
 Jest makes testing delightful" - Jest Core Team

+## Tools and extensions

+### Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com/) is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages and runtime (such as C++, C#, Java, Python, PHP, Go, .NET).

+### VS Code Counter

+[VS Code extension](https://marketplace.visualstudio.com/items?itemName=uctakeoff.vscode-counter) counts blank lines, comment lines, and physical lines of source code in many programming languages.
+This extension uses other language extensions to determine the line of code.
+Therefore, you may need to install the language extension to support a new language.
+Conversely, as the number of language extensions increases, the range of support for this feature also increases.

 ## Technologies
 - [Node.js *v21.6.1*](https://nodejs.org/en)